tienshaoku/tienshaoku/README.md

 ## Hi 👋, I'm Shao
 A Master's student of Computer Science in NCKU (about to graduate :mortar_board:)

-Currently I am an intern at Academia Sinica and working on post-quantum cryptography research :fire: (in plain English: math :1234: )
+Currently an intern at Academia Sinica and working on post-quantum cryptography research :fire: (in plain English: math :1234: )

 ## Blockchain